barry-napier/tokaui/README.md

 ### Database Schema

-For the Todo demo to work, create a `todos` table in your Supabase project with the following SQL:
+For the Todo functionality to work, create a `todos` table in your Supabase project with the following SQL:

 ```sql
 CREATE TABLE todos (